 Vítejte - Welcome!

-Welcome to St. Clement’s, a vibrant English speaking Anglican congregation located right here in Prague – worshipping together in the heart of this beautiful city, the “City of a Hundred Spires” and a jewel of Central Europe.
+Welcome to St. Clement’s, a vibrant English speaking Church located in the centre of Prague in the Czech Republic – with both expats and locals worshipping together in the heart of this beautiful city, the “City of a Hundred Spires” and a jewel of Central Europe, since 1904.

-St. Clement’s belongs to the worldwide Anglican communion of Churches within the Church of England Diocese in Europe, and whether this Winter you are a tourist waiting for your Sunday afternoon flight home or return to your river cruise, a short term resident here on assignment or a long term Prague veteran, we invite you to come and join us every Sunday at 11am at St. Clement’s church, Klimentská 5, Prague 1 to enjoy Church of England Sung Eucharist together with hymns both traditional and modern, accompanied by our fabulous organ and choir.
+St. Clement’s belongs to the worldwide Anglican communion of Churches within the Church of England Diocese in Europe, and whether you are a tourist waiting for your Sunday afternoon flight home or the return to your river cruise, a short term resident here on assignment or a long term Prague veteran, we invite you to come and join us any and every Sunday at 11am at St. Clement’s church, Klimentská 5, Prague 1 to enjoy Church of England Sung Communion together with hymns both traditional and modern, accompanied by our fabulous organ and choir.
+In addition we celebrate Evensong based on the 1662 Book of Common Prayer twice a month.
+Please see our Calendar of Events page for further details on all our services and events.

-There is a Children’s Ministry during most Sunday services too (except the holiday months of July and August each year), as well as a small area at the back of the church specially set up with toys and craft materials to keep the littlest ones entertained when there is no Children’s Ministry (or they just want to pass the time there in stead!), and there are other regular events throughout the year where you can take part too – see our Calendar of Events page for further details.
+There is a Children’s Ministry during most Sunday services (except for the holiday months of July and August each year), as well as restroom facilities and a small area at the back of the church specially set up with toys and craft materials to keep the littlest ones entertained when there is no Children’s Ministry within eyeshot.
+There are other regular events throughout the year where you can take part, too, from an annual fundraising auction to communal picnics, film nights and concerts by both our own musicians and visiting choirs – please see our Calendar of Events page for further details.

 On this website you can find out everything you need to know to join us and join in, the history of Anglicanism in Prague and the history of our church at Klimentská 5, our comprehensive Safeguarding measures that are in place, and even details that you need to know if you wish to hold your wedding here or have the sad duty of organising a Remembrance Service for a loved one.
 Perhaps you are curious about who St. Clement was?
 Almost every other question you can think of is answered on our FAQs page.

-If you are located in Brno we also have an Anglican church there and you can find further details here and on brnoanglican.cz.
+If you are located in Brno we also have a growing Anglican community there and you can find further details here and on brnoanglican.cz.

-Finally don’t forget to follow us on Social Media at Instagram, Facebook, and Twitter for the very latest bible readings for the day, an introduction to religious art through the ages illustrated with the most beautiful and famous artist’s creations, inspiring posts about the Czech Republic, tips to explore, and with biblical quotations, as well as details of our services and activities.
-We have a Young Adult Group for those between 18 and 35, and you can follow its Instagram
+Finally, don’t forget to follow us on Social Media at Instagram, Facebook, and Twitter for the very latest bible readings for the day, an introduction to religious art through the ages illustrated with the most beautiful creations of famous artists and architects, inspiring posts about the Czech Republic including tips to explore, and finally inspirational biblical quotations, as well as details of our services and activities.
+We also have a Young Adult Group for those between 18 and 35, and you can follow its Instagram too.
+As you can see, St. Clement’s is a thriving community!

 Our History